benmarwick/systematicsinprehistory/README.md

 by followinfg these steps:

 1.  open the `.Rproj` file in RStudio
-2.  run `renv::restoer()` to download and install the packages required to run our code
+2.  run `renv::restore()` to download and install the packages required to run our code
 3.  run `targets::tar_make()` to run our code in order, the final step of this will be knitting the R Markdown document to produce the